Events at Waterston House

 A new exhibition runs every two months, showing contemporary landscapes, wildlife art and illustrations, in a variety of media from painting and drawing, to prints, craft techniques and photography.
 Every exhibition opens with a preview evening, where commonly visitors have the chance to meet the artist in a relaxed setting.
 Refreshments are served and entry is free.
 If you are interested in attending the preview for a particular exhibition, please contact us.

-The gallery is open 7 days a week, from 10am – 4pm weekdays and weekends from 12 noon – 6pm BST.
+The gallery is open 7 days a week.
+For our opening hours please click here.
 Entry is free and open to all.

 Birdwatching for Beginners Guided Walks